LuizFernanndo/idroid/README.md

-# site-simples sobre a história do android
+# site simples sobre a história do android
 # simple website about android history